 Backfilling is an essential step in any construction work.
-Backfilling may be defined as the process of reusing or replacing the soil that is removed during construction of the structure to strengthen the foundation or other structural members.
-In general, backfilling of foundation can be understood as the process of putting back the soil in the foundation trench.
+It may be defined as the process of reusing or replacing the soil that is removed during construction of the structure to strengthen the foundation or other structural members.
+In general, backfilling in foundation can be understood as the process of putting back the soil in the foundation trench.
 Foundation is an important component of any structure and thus must be strong enough to withstand the imposed load and to maintain the overall stability of the structure.
-Thus, backfilling is done in the foundation to aid its strength and stability.
+Thus, backfilling in foundation is done to aid its strength and stability.

 1. To increase the strength of the foundation to resist all the load coming from the superstructure.

 2. To provide support to the foundation of the structure.

 3. To increase the overall stability and performance of the entire structure.